 In effect, he said, the mass media has brought the sort of "bad influences" parents have always feared right into the home.

-The report summarizes the conclusions of a conference on media violence convened by the federal Centers for Disease Control in 2006.
+The report summarizes the conclusions of a conference on media violence convened by the federal Centers for Disease Control and Prevention in 2006.

-"As with many public health threats, not every child who is exposed to this threat will acquire the affliction of violent behavior," Huesmann said.
-"But that does not diminish the need to address the threat — as a society and as parents, by trying to control children's exposure to violent media to the extent that we can."
+"As with many public-health threats, not every child who is exposed to this threat will acquire the affliction of violent behavior," Huesmann says.
+"But that does not diminish the need to address the threat—as a society and as parents, by trying to control children's exposure to violent media to the extent that we can."